Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 - The Conquest of Bread, a major book on anarcho-communist political theory.

 # Achievements
-Achieving certain things in Pepelsibirsk will grant you achievements, visible by examining your starting passport.
+~~Achieving certain things in Pepelsibirsk will grant you achievements, visible by examining your starting passport.~~ This feature is planned for the future and is not included in the current version of the map.

 ---